 Oct.
 12 was another very busy date in National Hockey League history.
 The laundry list of milestones that occurred includes two teams getting their first-ever wins, a bunch of first goals, some great goaltending, and the 100,000th goal ever scored in NHL play.
 So, let’s hop aboard the THW time machine and revisit all the great moments this date has given us.

 Two Teams Score First Victory

 After losing their NHL debut to the Atlanta Flames, the New York Islanders were back at it on Oct.
 12, 1972, hosting the Los Angeles Kings.
 Germain Gagnon broke a 2-2 tie to give the Islanders a late lead.
 New York hung on for the final 69 seconds to earn their first-ever win in franchise history.
-Billy Harris, who was the first overall pick of the 1972 NHL Amateur Draft, had the first two goals for the Islanders.
+Billy Harris, the first overall pick of the 1972 NHL Amateur Draft, had the first two goals for the Islanders.

 The Columbus Blue Jackets had a rough start to their franchise history.
 They headed into their first-ever road game, on Oct.
 12, 2000, at the Calgary Flames with an 0-2-0 record.
 They lost their first two games against the Chicago Blackhawks and Kings by a combined score of 12-4.